 The project was successfully launched on Jun 23rd at OROC’s public launch in Brothers OR.
 It was test launched using an L-805P and flew to 3438 feet by team member Christopher Anderson, certifying him for Level 2 flights.

 - Filament wound carbon fiber body tubes & coupler and fiberglass nosecone

-- Aluminum centering rings (with wooden and fiberglass adapters)
+- CNC made aluminum centering rings and bulkheads (with wooden and fiberglass adapters)

 - 9G loading capability